brianchristensen/ml/hartflow/objectives.md

 # Frontier Language Model Architecture - Core Objectives

+I'm trying to experiment on the frontier of language modeling and general cognition, using ideas from cognitive science, physics research, extremely recent papers in CS, and esoteric mathematics, because i want to come up with a new way to implement attention that outperforms transformers at scale, and hopefully achieves human-brain-like cognition patterns, so that I can be the person who invents AGI.

 ## Must Have (Non-Negotiable)

 1. **Sub-O(n²) Complexity**: Not O(n²) like transformers.
 Target O(n log n) or O(n).